6 Major companies that failed to innovate in time

 As the online transformation set foot into the video market, BlockBuster did not ignore its entire importance.
 Even Though BlockBuster’s management was not sure of the future of digital movies yet, Netflix and BlockBuster went into negotiations for a potential deal.
-This was in Netflix’ early stages.
+This was in Netflix’s early stages.
 The investment in Netflix was too high in the eyes of BlockBuster’s management.
 So the deal didn’t get through.

 As Netflix grew, BlockBuster saw its market share decline.
 In 2004, BlockBuster decided to get into the online retail business.
 With a product named BlockBuster Online, it was supposed to be a competitor to Netflix.
 BlockBuster had a lot of franchise stores that didn’t believe in Blockbuster’s digital ambition and they were afraid that it would cost them their stores.
 Nevertheless, BlockBuster Online did very well.
 With a lower price than Netflix, they started getting more subscribers.

-In 2007, BlockBuster acknowledged that they had to switch into the online business completely in order to continue growing.
+In 2007, BlockBuster acknowledged that it had to switch to the online business completely in order to continue growing.
 So they set up Total Access, a new type of subscription that made it possible for customers to rent DVDs online and when they would return it to a store, they could borrow another DVD for free.
 Every freely borrowed DVD cost BlockBuster 2$, but it attracted new subscribers so the CEO considered it to be worth it.
 The new model turned out to be a big success.

 Netflix saw it was losing, so they reached out for a deal.
 Netflix and BlockBuster would forge powers to create a new system that kept Total Access’ strategy.
 When BlockBuster was just about to sell its online section to Netflix, the deal got obstructed by one of BlockBuster’s major stakeholders.
 The stakeholder did not believe in losing money by giving DVDs for free and shut the deal down.
 He got BlockBuster’s CEO fired.
 The new CEO decided to stop giving free DVDs away and raised the price of Total access.
 BlockBuster Online’s growth stopped and eventually, BlockBuster went bankrupt.

-BlockBuster failed to innovate because the new strategy of BlockBuster Online was not inline with the beliefs of its major stakeholders.
+BlockBuster failed to innovate because the new strategy of BlockBuster Online was not in line with the beliefs of its major stakeholders.
 For Businesses to succeed in innovation, an agreement of the future’s route is required.
-Even Though a company can be so close to innovate successfully, a conflict of interest can cost its entire future.
+Even though a company can be so close to innovate successfully, a conflict of interest can cost its entire future.

-As this article shows, a long term existence is very hard to ensure for large companies.
+As this article shows, a long-term existence is very hard to ensure for large companies.
 As the world is changing more rapidly, it is only getting worse.
 We at GroundControl have a clear philosophy on how innovation has the highest chance of succeeding.
-The 5 conditions for professionalizing innovation is a blog written on the principles for a sustainable innovation ecosystem, and is a good starting point for improving your innovation efforts.
+The 5 conditions for professionalizing innovation is a blog written on the principles for a sustainable innovation ecosystem and is a good starting point for improving your innovation efforts.